hadamlenz/dev.local/docs/wp-env/getting-logs.md

 npm run wp-env logs --watch | grep -E '\[php'
 ```

-Im sure there is a better way of doing this
+Im sure there is a better way of doing this besides grep, but this does work